7054company/fastback-insta/README.md

 Step 4: Finish Installation

-             press close Button after filling all the requested informations on the step 3.Then Go to your website/server website
+             press close Button after filling all the requested informations on the step 3

+Then Go to your website/server website
 You will see successfully message after few seconds, if everything is exactly.

 Step 5: Login As Admin